 Dithering with JWST NIRISS is required for the wide field slitless spectroscopy (WFSS) mode to improve point spread function sampling, as well as mitigate the effects of bad pixels and sensitivity variations across the detector.

-Dithering is performed by moving the telescope slightly between exposures using Small Angle Maneuvers (SAMs), so that the astronomical scene is offset to different locations on the detector in the different exposures.
+Dithering is performed by moving the telescope slightly between exposures using small angle maneuvers (SAMs), so that the astronomical scene is offset to different locations on the detector in the different exposures.

-- It allows one to improve the effective sampling of Point Spread Function (PSF) at short wavelengths where the detector pixel size causes undersampling.
+- It allows one to improve the effective sampling of point spread function (PSF) at short wavelengths where the detector pixel size causes undersampling.
 Since the NIRISS detector is critically sampled at 4 μm, the features within an astronomical scene are undersampled in many NIRISS images if no dithering is used.

 - It can mitigate effects of undesired features such as bad pixels, coronagraphic spots, persistence from previous exposures, or small scratches on the NIRISS pick-off mirror.

 - It helps reduce flat-fielding errors by placing the target on different pixels, thereby reducing the flat-fielding errors by the square root of the number of dithers.